phunanon/uMod/README.md

 - WhitelistChannel: disables moderation for a channel
 - StickyMessage: periodically resends a message to a channel
 - Echo: repeats a message in a channel, anonymously
+- Purge: deletes a number of messages in a channel

 ```
 npx prisma db push